BUILDING PARTNERSHIPS TO ADDRESS HEALTH AND HOMELESSNESS

 Kelsey Boreland is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.

-Viktoriya Landar is pursuing a Master of Public Health degree at Emory University’s Rollins School of Public Health.
+Brandie Shackelford is pursuing a Doctor of Philosophy degree at Emory University’s Rollins School of Public Health.

 Our Approach

-The Center on Health and Homelessness strives to facilitate research, education, policy and best practices to prevent and effectively intervene on the determinants and consequences of homelessness.
-To do so, we use a combined framework of the Collective Impact Model, Transformative Paradigm and the Community Readiness Model to guide our research and actions.
+The Center on Health and Homelessness is building partnerships to address the intersection of public health and homelessness.
+To do so, we use a combined framework of Collective Impact, Transformative Change and Community Readiness to guide our research and actions.

 Collective Impact